 One chopped red onion, or 3-4 chopped spring onions

 One large chopped tomato, or two small ones

 I chopped leek

 A giant handful of baby spinach, kale, or other greens

 Fresh herbs: either basil, parsley or coriander

 One-quarter tsp. each of ground cumin, coriander and turmeric (CCT).
 This helps to reduce inflammation.

 Two poached eggs (you can leave these out if you are adding meat or don’t like eggs)

 Extras: Cooked quinoa, Avocado, chili, squeeze of lime.
 You can add cooked turkey or bacon if you like.

-Add oil to pan on medium heat.
+Add oil to a pan over medium heat.
 Fry the onions for a couple of minutes, add a touch of broth or water Add the bacon pieces if using.